shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 `python processing.py`

 **The output adj_matirx.npy is our result.
-Noting it is hard to get totally same results due to we choose different records for testing every time, but the deviation is acceptable**
+Noting it is hard to get totally same results due to we have different seeds for training and different records for testing every time, but the deviation should be acceptable**

 ## For task4:
 first, go to task4/: